|Responsible Executive:||Finance and Administration|

 6. If Payroll Services determines that additional collections are due, the individual and any affected departments will be notified.
 The employee’s records will be adjusted and a payment will be posted to Accounts Receivable via the adjusting earnings code.
 For active employees, a payroll deduction will be established to collect the amounts owed from future paychecks issued to the employee.
 For amounts not collected by year-end for a terminated employee, the individual’s earnings will be grossed up to cover the amount due and the amount owed by the individual will be removed from the University’s accounts receivable.
 The grossed up amount will be added to the individual’s W-2 tax information.

 All benefits are taxable unless specifically excluded by law.
 Even benefits provided to an FSU employee’s family member are taxable under the employee’s wages.
-For a detailed explanation of the various taxable fringe benefits, refer to the Taxable Fringe Benefits Chart.
+For a detailed explanation of the various taxable fringe benefits, refer to the Taxable Fringe Benefits Guidance.

 Once a benefit has been provided to an employee, the information must be provided to Payroll Services within 30 days of the occurrence.
 Only club memberships and vehicle usage may be submitted on an annual basis.
 These particular benefits are due to Payroll Services by October 1st of each year, unless the employee is being terminated.
 In this situation, all taxable fringe benefits should be submitted to Payroll Services prior to the generation of the employee’s final paycheck.
 In order to provide taxable fringe benefit information to Payroll Services, departments should select the appropriate taxable fringe benefit form from the list on the Controller’s website, complete and submit it to Payroll Services within 30 days of the benefit being provided to the employee.